lyuksovannyy/pipewire-simple-audio-link/README.md

 Want to compile file yourself?
 Then make `build.sh` executable and run it!
 - `chmod +x build.sh && ./build.sh`

-After compilation process you'll find your compiled binary inside `dist/soundstreamer/`, now you can use compiled binary with ease!
+After compilation process you'll find your compiled binary inside `dist/` directory, now you can use compiled binary with ease!